suffolklibraries/lgc/content/collections/events/threads-gainsborough-29-05.md

         text: 'Coalesce Dance Theatre'
       -
         type: text
-        text: ' uses stories from young people across the North of England to delicately weave together an emotive and uplifting contemporary dance and physical theatre performance about growing into adulthood. '
+        text: ' uses stories from young people to delicately weave together an emotive and uplifting contemporary dance and physical theatre performance about growing into adulthood. '
   -
     type: paragraph
     attrs: